ParthaSarathi-raw/8WeekSQLChallenge-Solutions/Week - 4 - Data Bank/README.md

 <br>

 **5. What is the median, 80th and 95th percentile for this same reallocation days metric for each region?**

-It is mentioned for this same reallocation days metric.
+It is mentioned **for this same reallocation days metric** in the question.
 So in this case we need to use combined table.
 Again if you've skipped approach 1, this is universe telling you to don't skip it lol.
-Anyway coming to the question, we can calculate percentile in the general way.
+Anyways coming to the question, we can calculate percentile in the general way.
 It can be done generally but it takes a lot of time.
 Hence by default there will be functions which can directly calculate percentiles.
 - We will be using `percentile_disc` function in postgre sql to solve this problem.
-The percentiles could change depending on the dialect you are using.
+The percentile functions could change depending on the dialect you are using.
 - Also research on when to use percentile discrete and percentile continous if you don't know the difference between them.
 #### Final Query
 ```` sql